High-Intensity Focused Ultrasound

 High-intensity focused ultrasound (HIFU) is a minimally invasive procedure that can be used to treat solid tumors—both benign and cancerous—in the prostate gland.
 For instance, HIFU may be an option for treating early-stage prostate cancer that has not spread beyond the prostate or a benign prostate tumor that is visible in imaging scans.
-An ideal candidate for HIFU has a small-to-medium-sized prostate gland with no major calcifications (dense tissue that sound waves cannot penetrate).
+An ideal candidate for HIFU has a small-to-medium-sized prostate gland with no major calcifications, which are areas of dense tissue that sound waves cannot penetrate.

 Many people are familiar with ultrasound imaging, which uses high-frequency sound waves to create detailed pictures of internal organs.
 High-intensity focused ultrasound also uses high-frequency sound waves, but instead of producing medical images, the sound waves are precisely focused on abnormal tissue, such as a tumor, to destroy it.
 Additionally, the sound waves used for HIFU are 10,000 times more powerful than the sound waves used for producing diagnostic images.

-During HIFU, the highly targeted energy causes the temperature of the targeted tissue to rise, and the resulting heat destroys (ablates) the abnormal cells.
+During HIFU, the highly targeted energy will cause the temperature of the targeted tissue to rise, and the resulting heat can destroy (ablate) the abnormal cells.
 The concept is similar to using a magnifying glass to concentrate the energy of the sun on a small spot to create heat and burn an object.

 What does a HIFU procedure involve?

-High-intensity focused ultrasound is typically delivered in a single outpatient session that lasts approximately two hours.
-The physician will evaluate imaging studies beforehand to determine the exact location of the abnormal tissue and plan the treatment.
-During the procedure, the patient will be positioned comfortably on an exam table.
-Once the patient is sedated, the physician will insert a thin ultrasound probe into the patient’s rectum to image the prostate and deliver the treatment.
+To plan high-intensity focused ultrasound treatment, the healthcare team will evaluate imaging studies to determine the exact location of the abnormal tissue.
+During the procedure, the patient will be positioned comfortably on an examination table.
+Once the patient is sedated, the physician will insert a thin ultrasound probe into the patient’s rectum to capture images of the prostate and deliver the treatment, which does not involve surgical incisions or needles.

-When used for treating prostate cancer, the goal of high-intensity focused ultrasound is to treat only the area of the prostate with the tumor while leaving the rest of the gland and its surrounding structures intact and unaffected.
+When used for treating prostate cancer, the goal of high-intensity focused ultrasound is to treat only the area of the prostate containing the tumor while leaving the rest of the gland and the surrounding structures intact and unaffected.
 This approach is widely used to successfully treat other types of cancer.
-In the case of multiple prostate tumors, the targeted tumor (index lesion) is the largest tumor with the highest grade.
-Many experts believe that the index lesion drives the behavior of prostate cancer, and therefore treating it with HIFU can produce a good outcome.
+If multiple prostate tumors are present, the targeted tumor (index lesion) will be the largest tumor with the highest grade.
+Many experts believe the index lesion drives the behavior of prostate cancer, and therefore, treating it with HIFU can produce a good outcome.

 Moffitt’s approach to prostate cancer treatment